pullreminders/enterprise/README.md

     ```
     docker run --rm -p 80:3000 --env-file ./dockerenv -d pullreminders
     ```

+7. Browse to your instance's URL and you should be able to login.
+Follow the instructions presented in the app to install the GitHub App to an organization and then connect it to Slack.

-7. For handling HTTPS (443) connections we recommend using an HTTP proxy (e.g., nginx) or load balancer with SSL configured.
+8. For handling HTTPS (443) connections we recommend using an HTTP proxy (e.g., nginx) or load balancer with SSL configured.

 ## Administration